History

 Current state

-The church in Peterstone Wentlooge is one of the most outstanding late Gothic monuments in the Gwent region, despite the fact that in the 19th century its chancel and probably the northern aisle were rebuilt.
-Its characteristic feature is a sophisticatedly decorated tower, although, interestingly, a very similar one was erected in the church in the nearby St Brides Wentloog.
-Inside the St. Peter’s church, the original, although restored, roof truss has been preserved.
+The church in Peterstone Wentlooge is one of the most valuable late Gothic monuments in the Gwent region, although its chancel and perhaps the north aisle to a lesser extent, were extensively rebuilt in the 19th century.
+The building is characterised by its elaborately decorated tower, although a very similar one was built in the church in nearby St Bride’s Wentlodge.
+Inside the nave of St Peter’s Church, the original, partially restored roof truss has been preserved.
+The handsomely moulded arcades with pillars between the aisles are also noteworthy.

 bibliography: